streamnative/pulsar-flink/README.md

 ## Version definitions

-Since we have deploy the jar to maven central, you can use this connector by using maven, gradle and sbt, etc. We have two types of connector, the `pulsar-flink-connector_2.11` for scala 2.11 environment, and the `pulsar-flink-connector_2.12` for scala 2.12.
-This naming style is the same as flink.
-The version of this project is in a four-part form, the first three part is the relying flink version, and the last part is the patching version for connector.
+Since the JAR package to Maven central, you can use this connector by using Maven, Gradle, or sbt.
+There are two types of connector, the `pulsar-flink-connector_2.11` for Scala 2.11, and the `pulsar-flink-connector_2.12` for Scala 2.12.
+This naming style is the same as Flink.
+The version of this project is in a four-part form, the first three part is the relying Flink version, and the last part is the patching version for connector.

-This version definition is simple for user to choose right connector but totally different as before.
-We don't shade the `pulsar-client-all` to the distro, instead, we just use the maven dependency.
-You can override the dependent `pulsar-client-all` as long as its version is above the supporting matrix.
+This version definition is simple for users to choose right connector.
+We do not shade the `pulsar-client-all` to the Distro.
+Instead, we just use the Maven dependency.
+You can override the dependent `pulsar-client-all` as long as its version is higher than the one listed in the supporting matrix.

 ## Maven projects